billhails/CEKF/README.md

 ### Recursion

 In CESK, `letrec` is done by extending the environment to point at fresh store locations, then evaluating the expressions in the extended environment, then assigning the values in the store.

 Even then this only works if the computed values are closures, they can't actually *use* the values before they are assigned.

-I'm thinking that in CEK, for `letrec` only, we allow assignment into the Env (treating it like a store) because we're not bound by functional constraints if we're eventually implementing in C. We couldn't directly convert this to Haskell though.
+I'm thinking that in CEK, for `letrec` only, we allow assignment into the Env (treating it like a store) because we're not bound by functional constraints if we're eventually implementing in C. We couldn't write this in Haskell though.

 $$
 \begin{align}